datastax/dsbulk/manual/settings.md

 Whether or not to run in dry-run mode.

-When enabled and loading, the tool proceeds as normal except it does not actually load any data.
+Only applicable for loads, the tool proceeds as normal except it does not actually load any data.

-When enabled and unloading, the tool proceeds as normal except it does not actually write unloaded data to the destination path/uri.

 Default: **false**.